What does Sales Force Automation (SFA) mean?

 This is particularly useful if you have a remote workforce.
 Sales professionals working from home or on the road can login and see the same information as their colleagues at head office.
 There’s no need to synchronize the data as everything is updated in real-time.

 Cloud App Integration

 The arrival of cloud computing has brought a number of advantages that have particularly benefited small businesses.
 Not only is it very affordable but it also means you can connect your various disparate systems.
 Cloud integration lets you automate the flow of data between the different systems you use, creating efficiency and increasing productivity.

 Not only can you automate your sales processes but you can also create workflows for other manual processes.

-Sales Force Automation can be customized to reflect the processes of an individual organization.
+Sales Force Automation can be customised to reflect the processes of an individual organisation.
 It can run on laptops or smartphones and can be of quite a specialist design.
 For example, for pharmaceutical sales representatives or maybe for the collection of electricity or gas meter readings.